 - Establish networking opportunities with faculty and your fellow students

 You will find our DBA program to be highly focused and personalized, as it leads to specialized, original dissertation research projects matching the student's interests and career aspirations.
 Courses are taught by SHU’s Economics and Finance faculty — accomplished, recognized scholars with a record of professional engagement and experience.
-The program is offered through SHU’s John F. Welch College of Business, a member of fewer than five percent of elite business schools worldwide accredited by AACSB International.
+The program is offered through SHU’s Jack Welch College of Business, a member of fewer than five percent of elite business schools worldwide accredited by AACSB International.

 The DBA includes in-depth study of extensive quantitative methods and mathematical modeling, global financial markets and institutions, and advanced risk management.
 Students create valuable new knowledge through original research, their choice of elective courses, and completion of a dissertation project that matches their interests and career objectives.

 Return to School for the Right Reasons